◷ Reading Time: 7 minutes

 - Business Glossary: Link Business Glossaries and Boxed Expressions

 - Variable Parameters: Define variables and parameters

-- Import: Import Decision table from an Excel sheet
+- Import: Import it from an Excel sheet

-- Compile to execution plan: Show the XML version of the decision table
+- Compile to execution plan: Show the XML version of it

 If you click on a column, its property window will appear.
 The properties vary depending on the column type.

 See Decision Table Importer to know how to import it from an Excel file.

 - Modeling decision table

 - Decision Model and Notation – decision table